 professor emeritus – Emeritus should be placed after the formal title, in keeping with the general practice of academic institutions.
 See also: Emeritus

-program — The word is program is lowercased when used in reference of writing out the official name of a program.
+program — The word program is lowercased when used in reference of writing out the official name of a program.

 Examples: The Wall Fellows program, PGA Golf Management program.